timbrandin/docker-drupal/README.md

 * Drush 7.0
 * Drupal 7.38
 * Composer
-* PHPMyAdmin
 * Blackfire

-When launching, the container will contain a fully-installed, ready to use Drupal site.

 ### Passwords

-* Drupal: `admin:admin`
 * MySQL: `root:` (no password)
 * SSH: `root:root`